 What Is the Current Site Status?

-No contamination above the MCL was detected according to the last Five-Year Review findings, and the remedy was protective of human health and the environment.
+No contamination above the MCL was detected according to the last Five-Year Review, or FYR, findings, and the remedy was protective of human health and the environment.
 EPA developed the last Five-Year Review conducted in 2015, and completed in 2016.
 The site was protective of human health and the environment in the short term until additional information was obtained with respect to potential ecological threats.

-The SLERA investigation, which was the only issue in the last FYR was completed in 2017, it revelaed that there was no ecological threats at the site.
+The screening of potential ecological risks was completed in 2017 and it determined that there was no ecological threats at the site.